Get a blog running in five minutes!

 This means you are missing the

 gettext dependency.
-To fix this, follow the instructions in the section Installing Dependencies.
+To fix this, follow the instructions in the section Install system dependencies.

 Then either restart the installation process or run